-Former Wisconsin Gov. Tony Earl has died at age 86
+Democrat Tony Earl, former Wisconsin governor, dies at 86

 Earl said he believed his legacy would be his advocacy for gay rights.
 He established, by executive order, a process for gay people to bring discrimination complaints, created a Governor’s Council on Gay and Lesbian Issues and appointed an openly gay man as his press secretary.
 Tammy Baldwin, who went on to become the first openly gay person ever elected to the U.S. Senate, interned in Earl’s office.

-Earl also appointed the state’s first female Department of Administration secretary, Doris Hanson, and the first black cabinet member, Howard Fuller, as head of the Department of Employee Relations.
+Earl also appointed the state’s first female Department of Administration secretary, Doris Hanson, and the first Black Cabinet member, Howard Fuller, as head of the Department of Employee Relations.

-“Now, the kinds of things I was doing are absolutely taken as a given,” Earl said in the 2013 interview.
+“Now the kinds of things I was doing are absolutely taken as a given,” Earl told AP a decade ago.

 Earl also said he believed his work on the environment, in particular joining with other Midwest governors to create the Council of Great Lakes Governors in 1983, will be a part of his lasting legacy.